waikato-datamining/image-dataset-converter-imgaug/plugins/find-contours.md

   -f {low,high}, --fully_connected {low,high}
-                        Whether regions of high or low values should be fully- connected at isthmuses. (default: low)
+                        Whether regions of high or low values should be fully- connected at isthmuses. (default: low) --label LABEL         The label to use when processing images other than image segmentation ones. (default: object)
 ```